 Asset revitalization plan

-U.S. Steel expects its hot band production capacity to increase by 1.0 million tons from the current level of 10.0 million tons by 2020.
-The company expects these investments to add $275.0 million–$325.0 million to its 2016 baseline EBITDA (earnings before interest, tax, depreciation, and amortization), assuming a constant market scenario.
+U.S. Steel (X) expects its slab production capacity to increase by 1.0 million tons by 2020 from the current level of 10.0 million tons.
+By 2020, U.S. Steel expects these investments to add $275 million–$325 million to its 2016 baseline EBITDA[1. earnings before interest, tax, depreciation, and amortization], assuming current market factors such as raw material costs.